 - Medical-related technological dependence

 “To qualify for treatment, a patient at risk for severe illness with laboratory-confirmed COVID-19 infection must have mild to moderate COVID symptoms and not require supplemental oxygen or hospitalization,” Dr. Regev says.
-“Patients who have been exposed to COVID-19 must not be fully vaccinated, not be expected to mount an immune response because they are immunocompromised, or must be within two weeks of the completion of their vaccination.”

 What happens during treatment?

-Once a patient meets the above criteria for treatment, Dr. Regev reports that the care team will discuss the risks, benefits and alternatives to monoclonal antibody treatment with them.
+Once a patient meets the criteria for treatment, Dr. Regev reports that the care team will discuss the risks, benefits and alternatives to monoclonal antibody treatment with them.

 The antibodies are administered through a 30-minute infusion or injection.
 Some people may experience mild bruising or irritation at the infusion or injection site.